 I also prefer Big Salads.

-You want a salad big enough to qualify as a meal – provide vegetable and protein – but not be unwieldy.
-I tend to go heavier on vegetable than meat or cheese, but you want to be able to get a bit of everything in every bite.
+You want a salad big enough to qualify as a meal, provide vegetables and protein, but not be unwieldy.
+I tend to go heavier on vegetables than meat or cheese, but you want to be able to get a bit of everything in every bite.
 Too many Big Salads go way too heavy on cheese or croutons.
 As for the dressing, I go with a simple balsamic and oil.
 A salad should be dressed not costumed.
 Too much dressing ruins an otherwise great salad.

 SMELLS LIKE BEAN SPIRIT

 Pickle slaw, black bean & corn taco salad, tortilla strips, cheddar, Rock Candy jalapenos, and scallions

 2 cups of Pickle Slaw (see recipe below)

 1 1/2 cups Black Bean & Corn Taco Salad (see recipe below)